 My Approach to Helping

-We all need help sometimes.
-If you find yourself struggling with anxiety, stress, relationship difficulties, or feeling unfulfilled, I'll work with you to move towards a life that feels more balanced and meaningful.
+Life can be hard.
+You don't have to face it alone.
+If you find yourself struggling with anxiety, stress, relationship difficulties, or generally feeling unfulfilled, I'll work with you to move towards a life that feels more balanced and meaningful.
 I see counseling as a collaborative process in which we explore - together - who you are, what you need, and what's getting in your way.
 I strive to provide culturally responsive and ethical care, and my own life experience allows me to bring compassion, authenticity, and non-judgment to build a therapeutic relationship based on respect, acceptance, and understanding.

 More Info About My Practice